matplotlib/matplotlib/doc/users/interactive.rst

 to bring the windows onto your screen.
 If you only want to run the GUI event loop for a fixed amount of time you can use `.pyplot.pause`.
-This will both block the progress of your code (as if you had called `time.sleep`), raise ensure the current window is shown and if needed re-drawn, and run the GUI event loop (so the windows are "live" for intrection) for the specified period of time.
+This will both block the progress of your code (as if you had called `time.sleep`), ensure the current window is shown and if needed re-drawn, and run the GUI event loop (so the windows are "live" for interaction) for the specified period of time.

 Being in "interactive mode" is orthogonal to the GUI event loop being integrated with your command prompt.
-If you use `pyplot.ion`, but have not arrange for the event loop integration your figures will appear but will not be "live" while the prompt is waiting for input.
+If you use `pyplot.ion`, but have not arranged for the event loop integration, your figures will appear but will not be "live" while the prompt is waiting for input.
-You will not be able to pan/zoom and the figure may not even render (the window might appear black, transparent, or as a snapshot the desktop under it).
-Conversely, if you configure the event loop integration displayed figures will be "live" while waiting for input at the prompt independent of pyplot's "interactive mode".
+You will not be able to pan/zoom and the figure may not even render (the window might appear black, transparent, or as a snapshot of the desktop under it).
+Conversely, if you configure the event loop integration, displayed figures will be "live" while waiting for input at the prompt, regardless of pyplot's "interactive mode".
 In either case, the figures will be "live" if you use ``pyplot.show(block=True)``, `.pyplot.pause`, or run the the GUI main loop in some other way.